Being an International

 But feeling like a fish out of water doesn’t feel cool at all

-It’s all too common to feel left out at work or in personal life and have a hard time making friends when you’re in a different culture.
+It’s all too common to feel frustrated and left out at work or in personal life and have a hard time making friends when you’re in a different culture.
 Communication alone is a huge block in building relationships, but add on cultural differences in expectations and behaviors, and it can be incredibly stressful.

 You might find that your confidence has taken a hit.
 That you’re insecure about your career growth, opportunities, and how you relate to other people.
 And you’re probably frustrated.